Download our Hartwell School ProspectusFile Size: 952.33 KB

 The opportunity allows members to continually reflect on the school’s offer and explore ways to make teaching and learning more meaningful.
 This collaborative approach has contributed to the school establishing its own football team who have grown in skills and confidence.
-The Junior Leadership Team also shared their wishes for a pool table for the lounge area and along with their rationale, submitted the rules and regulations that should be in place resulting in one being ordered and now in full use.
+The Junior Leadership Team also shared their wishes for a pool table in the lounge area and along with their rationale, submitted the rules and regulations that should be in place resulting in one being ordered and now in full use.

-The team also develop their social skills so that they confidently contribute to the wide community by entering conversations with the school’s Senior Leadership Team, where they discuss, negotiate and arrange topics to help improve the teaching and learning experience for everyone.
+The team also develop their social skills so that they confidently contribute to the wider community by entering conversations with the school’s Senior Leadership Team, where they discuss, negotiate and arrange topics to help improve the teaching and learning experience for everyone.

 To gain an appreciation of the outdoors, pupils access outdoor education where they are given opportunities to explore new activities and the local area in a safe and supported way so that they recognise the range of opportunities that it offers.